shamir-nci/WackoPicko/README.markdown

 ## Project Overview

-This is my Secure Web Development CA project based on WackoPicko, a vulnerable PHP web application.
+This repository contains the coursework for the Secure Web Development module.
+The project is based on WackoPicko, a deliberately vulnerable PHP web application designed for security training.

+The primary purpose of this project is to analyze, identify, and remediate critical security vulnerabilities within the application.
+The main security focus is on fixing common but severe web application flaws to make the application safe for use.

 **Project Goal:** Analyze and fix security vulnerabilities in the application.